FAQ (Frequently asked Questions)

 No, Playa Pelada is a very safe, child-friendly beach.
 However, there have been riptides reported in the past, so we recommend not to swim out way too far!

 During a week-long mission, there is one full-day off to play!
-Please visit our "Things to Do" section on our Nosara page for some ideas!
+Please visit our “Things to Do” section for some ideas!